Sugar (2024 TV series): Production

 It was announced in December 2021 that Apple TV+ had won a bidding war for the rights to the series, which had Colin Farrell attached to star.
 Farrell would officially join the series in June 2022, when it was given the greenlight from Apple TV+.
 In August 2022, Kirby, Amy Ryan, Dennis Boutsikaris, Alex Hernandez and Lindsay Pulsipher joined the main cast, with Anna Gunn and James Cromwell cast to recur.
 In September, Nate Corddry, Sydney Chandler, Miguel Sandoval, Elizabeth Anweis and Jason Butler Harner were added to the cast.
 Karyn McCarthy was offered a producer role on the series but declined in favor of the Disney+ series The Acolyte.
 Production for the series began in August 2022, which was expected to extend into the fall, delaying another project for series star Farrell.
+Mark Protosevich and Simon Kinberg served as the showrunners for the first season.

 In October 2024, the series was renewed for a second season.
 In March 2025, Jin Ha, Laura Donnelly, and Tony Dalton were announced to have joined the cast as series regulars for the second season.
-In April 2025, Shea Whigham, Raymond Lee, and Sasha Calle were also announced to have joined the cast as series regulars.
+In April, Shea Whigham, Raymond Lee, and Sasha Calle were also announced to have joined the cast as series regulars.
+That same month, production for the second season had begun and later wrapped in August 2025.
+Sam Catlin served as the showrunner for the second season.

 Release

-The first season premiered on April 5, 2024.
+The first season premiered on April 5, 2024, on Apple TV+.
+The second season premiered on June 19, 2026.

 Reception

-On review aggregator Rotten Tomatoes, 82% of 74 critics gave the series a positive review, with an average rating of 7.2/10.
+On review aggregator Rotten Tomatoes, 81% of 79 critics gave the first season a positive review, with an average of rated reviews of 7.20/10.
 The website's critics consensus reads, "A modern noir steeped in the classic tradition, Sugar could use stronger clues to go along with its ample style, but Colin Farrell's cool performance keeps things compelling."
-On Metacritic, the series holds a weighted average score of 67 out of 100 based on 25 critics, indicating "generally favorable reviews".
+On Metacritic, the first season holds a weighted average score of 67 out of 100 based on 25 critics, indicating "generally favorable reviews".

+For the second season, Rotten Tomatoes reported that 97% of 36 critics gave the second season a positive review, with an average of rated reviews of 7.50/10.
+The website's critics consensus reads, "Colin Farrell remains out of this world in his deduction, dedication, and emotional depth within Sugar season two, aptly bestowing audiences with a rich noir tale and sci-fi trappings that expertly adapt to the story at hand."
+On Metacritic, the second season holds a weighted average score of 73 out of 100 based on 13 critics, indicating "generally favorable reviews".